Genghis-L/genghis-l.github.io/_projects/2024_FoML_CourseProject.md

 where $\mathcal{R}_{\text{target}}$ represents the true target loss, $\mathcal{R}_{\phi}$ is the surrogate loss, and $H$ is the hypothesis space.
 Intuitively, this inequality ensures that the gap between the true target loss and the surrogate loss is bounded by a function of their respective differences.
 In simpler terms, as the surrogate loss decreases, the true target loss cannot increase within a given set of models $H$.
 This property is critical for ensuring that adversarial training methods remain effective in practice.

-However, TRADES's surrogate loss has been shown to fail the $H$-consistency bound in certain scenarios <d-cite key="awasthi_theoretically_2023"></d-cite>, particularly in multi-class classification tasks.
-In these cases, models optimized with TRADES can yield inaccurate predictions despite achieving low surrogate loss values, leading to unfavorable hypothesis being selected.
+However, **TRADES**'s surrogate loss has been shown to fail the $H$-consistency bound in certain scenarios <d-cite key="awasthi_theoretically_2023"></d-cite>, particularly in multi-class classification tasks.
+In these cases, models optimized with **TRADES** can yield inaccurate predictions despite achieving low surrogate loss values, leading to unfavorable hypothesis being selected.

-To address this limitation, a family surrogate loss function called _Smooth Adversarial Losses_ was introduced in <d-cite key="awasthi_theoretically_2023"></d-cite>.
+To address this limitation, a family surrogate loss function called _Smooth Adversarial Losses_ was introduced in Awasthi et al. (2023) <d-cite key="awasthi_theoretically_2023"></d-cite>.
 Which satisfies the $H$-consistency and bounded under:

 $$
 \Phi_{smooth} \leq \Phi(y h(x)) + \nu \left| y h(x) - \inf_{x' : \|x - x'\| \leq \gamma} y h(x') \right|
 $$

 Building on this improvement, the _Principled Smooth Adversarial Loss (PSAL)_ algorithm was developed.
-PSAL outperforms TRADES and other state-of-the-art methods in terms of both clean accuracy and robustness to adversarial perturbations.
-This demonstrates that addressing the $H$-consistency limitation of TRADES can lead to more reliable adversarial training frameworks.
+PSAL outperforms **TRADES** and other state-of-the-art methods in terms of both clean accuracy and robustness to adversarial perturbations.
+This demonstrates that addressing the $H$-consistency limitation of **TRADES** can lead to more reliable adversarial training frameworks.

 ## Future Work

-In TRADES, a hyperparameter $\lambda$ was introduced to balance the trade-off between accuracy and robustness.
+In **TRADES**, a hyperparameter $\lambda$ was introduced to balance the trade-off between accuracy and robustness.
 However, $\lambda$ does not influence the theoretical proofs of the bounds and is only constrained by the loose condition $\lambda > 0$.
 Which is a reasonable and intuitive hyperparameter for empirical tuning.
 However this might also suggests that there is significant room for further research and development to improve the algorithm.